loophole/website/blog/2020-12-22-share-your-file-with-ease.md

 author_title: Loophole Core Team
 author_url: https://github.com/amankalra172
 author_image_url: https://avatars2.githubusercontent.com/u/49478659?v=4
-tags: [File Sharing, Instant Hosting, tunnel ]
+tags: [tunnel, hosting, file sharing, cli]
 ---

 Developers often get caught in this problem: You have a huge file that you wish to transfer to your friend.
 The file is too big to be sent via email or instant messenger.